Research

 Cultural and Intellectual Inequality

-I take up these issues through my current book project, Move Over, Mona Lisa.
-Move Over, Jane Eyre: Decentering the World’s Universities, Museums, and Libraries and through a new project on Decolonizing Decoloniality.
+I take up these issues through my current book, Move Over Mona Lisa: Reimagining What We Read, Look at, and Learn and through a new project on Decolonizing Decoloniality.

 Decolonizing Decoloniality